 10. Take out landlord insurance

-Having the right property insurance is important.
-A policy that includes cover against renting-specific issues will protect you best financially.
-Taking out a comprehensive landlord insurance policy is an option that can give you peace of mind.
+Having suitable property insurance is important.
+A policy that includes cover against renting-specific issues may protect you financially.
+Taking out a comprehensive landlord insurance policy is an option that may give you peace of mind.

 Disclaimer: The opinions and views expressed in the above article are those of the author only and are for guidance purposes only.
 The author disclaims any liability for reliance upon those opinions and would encourage readers to rely upon more than one source before making a decision based on the information.